Invokana Injury Lawyers in Phoenix, AZ

 If you or someone you love has suffered serious kidney problems or been hospitalized for ketoacidosis after taking Invokana, Invokamet or similar type 2 diabetes medications, you may be eligible to file a lawsuit.

 The U.S. Food & Drug Administration (FDA) recently issued a safety announcement on sodium-glucose cotransport-2 (SGLT2) inhibitors.
 Patients are being warned about potentially life-threatening side effects.

-The attorneys at Phillips Law Group are currently investigating claims on behalf of those who have fallen ill or been injured after taking Invokana or similar type 2 diabetes drugs.
+The Phoenix personal injury attorneys at Phillips Law Group are currently investigating claims on behalf of those who have fallen ill or been injured after taking Invokana or similar type 2 diabetes drugs.

 Diabetes Drug May Cause Life-Threatening Kidney Problems

 Sodium-glucose cotransporter-2 (SGLT2) are primarily produced by AstraZenica, Johnson & Johnson and Ely Lily.
 The drugs come in both brand name and generic forms.
 The medications linked to dangerous side effects include:

 - Invokamet (canagliflozin/metformin)

 According to the FDA, these medications have been linked to ketoacidosis, which can lead to a diabetic coma, and kidney failure.

 Some common signs of ketoacidosis that diabetes patients should be aware of include:

 If you or someone you love exhibit any of the signs of ketoacidosis, seek medical attention immediately.